Another Russian found dead in Odisha, third in fortnight | Law-Order

 - India

+''It is too early to say anything about the death of the engineer.
+The police will inquire into all angles and all required measures will be taken in the post-mortem examinations and the investigation into the death of the ship engineer,'' he said.

-Two Russian tourists, including a lawmaker, were found dead under mysterious circumstances in Rayagada town in southern Odisha in the latter half of December.
+Sources said there were 23 crew members in the vessel, including four Russians, one Estonian and one Romanian.
+The Odisha police said, ''It could not immediately ascertain the cause of the engineer's death''.
+Two Russian tourists were found dead under mysterious circumstances in Rayagada town in southern Odisha in the latter half of December.

-Pavel Antov (65), a lawmaker in Russia, died after allegedly falling from a hotel's third floor on December 24, while his friend Vladimir Bidenov (61) was found dead in his room on December 22.
-Both cases are being investigated by the Odisha Police.
+Pavel Antov (65), a Russian lawmaker, died after allegedly falling from a hotel’s third floor on December 24, while his friend Vladimir Bidenov (61) was found dead in his room on December 22.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)